SchumacherFM/Anonygento/README.md

 #### Custom attributes

-To anonymize custom attributes in the e.g. customer eav model you can add the following xml config.
+To anonymize custom attributes in the e.g. customer eav model you can add the following xml to the config.xml.
 No PHP programming is necessary except if you need custom random strings.

 ```xml
 <config>